olliz0r/sys-botbase/README.md

 - [ ] simulate touchscreen drawing

 ### Memory reading:
-- [ ] read x bytes of consecutive memory from RAM based on absolute memory address
+- [x] read x bytes of consecutive memory from RAM based on absolute memory address
+- [x] read x bytes of consecutive memory from RAM based on address relative to main nso base
 - [x] read x bytes of consecutive memory from RAM based on address relative to heap base

 ### Memory writing:
-- [ ] write x bytes of consecutive memory to RAM based on absolute memory address
+- [x] write x bytes of consecutive memory to RAM based on absolute memory address
+- [x] write x bytes of consecutive memory to RAM based on address relative to main nso base
 - [x] write x bytes of consecutive memory to RAM based on address relative to heap base

 ### screen capture:
-- [ ] capture current screen and send it
+- [x] capture current screen and send it (only as shitty jpeg at this time)

+# Easy Installation
+Download the .zip file and extract it to your sd card.
+The zip file contains the necessary folder structure and flag files.
+Restart your switch.

-# Installation
+# Manual Installation
-I've only tried this on Atmosphere (0.10.2), so if you are using a different cfw your experience might vary.

 Copy the sys-botbase.nsp file to sdmc://atmosphere/contents/430000000000000B and rename it to exefs.nsp.
 Create a new folder in sdmc://atmosphere/contents/430000000000000B names "flags".
 Create a empty file called boot2.flag inside this folder.